nasa-jpl/COVID-19-respirators/README.md

  1. Design 1: The Performance Respirator
  2. Design 2: The Comfort Respirator
  3. Design 3: The Conforming Respirator
- 4. Creating custom cartridges and filters
+ 4. Creating custom cartridges to fit the respirators
+ 5. Respirator Fit Test Results
+ 6. Doing your own Fit Test Check
+ 7. Other Resources
+ 8. Disclaimer
+ 9. Acknowledgements

-# Design 1: JPL Performance Respirator
+# 1. Design 1: JPL Performance Respirator
 ## Overview
 ![Two configurations, custom detachachable filter cartridge and integrated filter cartridge, for version 6 of the performance respirator being worn by the designer.](figs/d1-f1.png)